-For more information about Aqua+ and other Cochlear accessories, visit our website here.
+For more information about Aqua+ and other Cochlear accessories, visit the Cochlear online store.

 Must-know care tips for your sound processor

 Your sound processor is more than just a hearing device; it's a crucial part of your daily life.
 It impacts everything from how you communicate with others, to your personal safety by being able to hear potential dangers.